mlearnfab/pyweb/_sources/curriculum.md

 <p>&nbsp;</p>

 - **Unit 1: Getting Started:** In Unit 1 we will introduce the programming environment and the tools you will be using during the course of study.
+You will also write your a few elementary programs.

 <p>&nbsp;</p>

 - **Unit 2: Simple Data Types and Operations.** In Unit 2 we introduce Python simple data types and operations.
+We can think of the simple data types as the atoms of the language.
+Everything that follows builds on the simples.